OfficeDev/open-xml-docs/docs/how-to-open-a-word-processing-document-for-read-only-access.md

 --------------------------------------------------------------------------------
 ## Create a WordprocessingDocument Object
-In the Open XML SDK, the <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.WordprocessingDocument"><span class="nolink">WordprocessingDocument</span></span> class represents a Word document package.
+In the Open XML SDK, the <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.WordprocessingDocument">**WordprocessingDocument**** class represents a Word document package.
 To work with a Word document, first create an instance of the **WordprocessingDocument** class from the document, and then work with that instance.
 Once you create the instance from the document, you can then obtain access to the main document part that contains the text of the document.
 Every Open XML package contains some number of parts.
-At a minimum, a <span class="keyword">WordProcessingDocument</span> must contain a main document part that acts as a container for the main text of the document.
+At a minimum, a **WordProcessingDocument** must contain a main document part that acts as a container for the main text of the document.
 The package can also contain additional parts.
 Notice that in a Word document, the text in the main document part is represented in the package as XML using WordprocessingML markup.

-To create the class instance from the document you call one of the <span class="keyword">Open</span> methods.
-Several <span class="keyword">Open</span> methods are provided, each with a different signature.
+To create the class instance from the document you call one of the **Open** methods.
+Several **Open** methods are provided, each with a different signature.
 The methods that let you specify whether a document is editable are listed in the following table.